 Use Credit Wisely and Sparingly

 Getting a credit card can help you establish credit, but only if done responsibly.
 Try to resist credit card offers through your school and retail chains.
 If you do have a credit card, use it sparingly and pay off the balance each month.
-If not, you’ll end up paying interest on the items you purchased, and who wants to pay more for something?
-Certainly not money savvy people!
+If not, you’ll end up paying interest on the items you purchased.
+According to a recent survey, more than a third of college students said they have over $1,000 in credit card debt.
+Do your best to avoid joining them!

 Set a Budget